madetech/learn/workshops/11-Docker-Workshop/README.md

 Multiple images can be layered ontop of Alpine - you can have `python:alpine3.7` and `ruby:alpine3.7` and they will both share the same Alpine image on your disk.

 This not only saves disk space, but it means that you don't have to rebuild Alpine or Ruby every time you build your own Dockerfiles.

+* If I run a container using `ruby:alpine3.7` and I then run `python:alpine3.7` how much total disk space will be used?

 ### Dockerfile